-Patent appeals are a focus of Andrew’s practice.
-He has briefed and argued several cases before the U.S. Court of Appeals for the Federal Circuit, recently obtaining a unanimous reversal of an adverse agency decision in Google LLC v.
-Koninklijke Philips N.V.* In 2021, Andrew was elected to the Federal Circuit Bar Association’s Board of Directors, and he also serves as the current Chair of the FCBA Rules Committee.
-Andrew teaches Federal Circuit Practice as an Adjunct Professor at George Mason University School of Law.
+Appeals are a focus of Andrew’s practice.
+He has briefed and argued several cases before the U.S. Court of Appeals for the Federal Circuit.
+In 2021, Andrew joined the Federal Circuit Bar Association’s Board of Directors, and he previously served as the Chair of the FCBA Rules Committee.
+Andrew also co-teaches the Federal Circuit Practice seminar as an Adjunct Professor at George Mason University School of Law.

-Andrew focuses his pro bono practice on appeals to the U.S. Court of Appeals for Veterans Claims, helping military veterans obtain benefits for service-related medical disabilities.
+Andrew has handled several appeals pro bono before the U.S. Court of Appeals for Veterans Claims, helping military veterans obtain benefits for service-related medical disabilities.
 He also serves as a Board member of CulinaryCorps, America’s first service-related nonprofit organization for culinary professionals.

 Andrew joined the firm following a clerkship with the Honorable Alan D. Lourie of the Federal Circuit.
 He left the firm to serve as in-house litigation counsel at a major technology company, then returned and joined the firm’s partnership in 2021.
 The first lawyer in his family, Andrew attended Fordham Law School as an evening student.
-He graduated magna cum laude as a member of the Order of the Coif and an Associate Editor of the Fordham Law Review, while working full-time at Jones Day prosecuting patent applications involving pharmaceutical and biotech inventions.
-Prior to law school, Andrew served as a scientist at Pfizer and earned his Ph.D. from the University of Cambridge, where he received the Lowry Prize for the top departmental graduate seminar.
+He graduated magna cum laude as a member of the Order of the Coif and an Associate Editor of the Fordham Law Review, while working full-time prosecuting patent applications involving pharmaceutical and biotech inventions.
+Prior to law school, Andrew worked as a pharmaceutical scientist and earned his Ph.D. from the University of Cambridge.

 - Conditional Cross-Appeals at the Federal Circuit, 22 FED.
 CIR.
 B.J.
 501 (2013).